Diving in the Maldives

 Day 3 - Diving around South Male & Kandooma Thila

+Today you will sail from Malé to the South Male Atoll & Kandooma.
 The South Male Atoll is known for its current-fed channels.
-The underwater landscape of South Malé, famous for its steep walls, ledges and small caves, is rich in reef fish, as well as plenty of macro life and several manta ray cleaning stations.
-With any luck, you’ll spot a manta ray on your first dive!
+South Malé’s underwater landscape, famous for its steep walls, ledges and small caves, is rich in reef fish, as well as plenty of macro life and various manta ray cleaning stations.

-The channels of Vaavu Atoll are a special diving location.
-Devana Kandu is one of the channels where people love to dive.
+Devana Kandu is one of the other channels where people like to dive.
 The channel is divided in the middle by a reef 250m long.
 With an incoming current, divers can do some fantastic drift diving here.
 On the outer reef, there are caves and overhangs that drop vertically from 30m to the depths.
 Gray reef sharks, eagle rays and pelagic species are seen around the entrance to both passages.
 Many reef fish have colonized these rocks, and it is not uncommon to see blue-face angelfish, valentine pufferfish and reef lizardfish.
 As divers drift dive the mile-long channel, the northern and southern passages merge along the way.

 Day 5 & 6 - Diving at South & North Ari Atoll